 Gass, S. M. & Selinker, L. (2008).
 Second language acquisition: An introductory course (3rd ed).
 New York: Routledge.

 Ushioda, E., & Dörnyei, Z. (2012).
 Motivation.
 In S. Gass & A. Mackey (Eds.), The Routledge handbook of second language acquisition (pp. 396–409).
 New York: Routledge.

-(*Mr. Suman Laudari is a life member of NELTA and a PhD scholar at Lancaster University, UK .
-His research interests are motivation in second language learning, planning and task performance, and TBLT.)
+(*Mr. Suman Laudari is a life member of NELTA and a PhD scholar at the University of Technology Sydney (UTS), Australia.
+His research interests are, educational technology motivation in second language learning, planning and task performance.)